 All of these details help them to build up a complete picture of your situation.
 This allows them to correctly advise you and help you to choose a mortgage product that’s the best fit for your current circumstances and your goals.

 By the end of the mortgage interview session, you should understand your finance better and be clearer of what mortgage you can afford.

 What information should I bring?

-To verify your income, you’ll need to bring a few documents, which will vary depending on your situation.
+As you’ll need to provide proof of your income, you need to bring a few documents, which will vary depending on your situation.